Sanat-Jha/django_contact_us/README.md

 You can set the template using **ContactUsFormView.as_view(template='my_template.html')** or redefine **contact_us/contact_form.html**

-By default the form will redirect to /thanks/ unless you override the success_url or send a next attribute in the GET.
+By default, the form will redirect to /thanks/ unless you override the success_url or send the next attribute in the GET.

 Optionally you can add the model to the admin, so you can see the messages: